Introduction

 Aviation Tech is Garbage

 The worst part about aviation communication is that they are still using AM radio modulation.
-This is great if I am a ham radio operator tuned into a low frequency trying to talk with someone a thousand miles away.
-However, AM picks up every little RF noise.
+They started using AM a century ago because they were limited by technology.
+The problem: AM picks up every little RF noise.
 On a paramotor, the spark plug is right behind you!
-More on that in a bit.
+FM is better.

 Motorcycle Headsets